10 Best Data Aggregation Tools for 2026 for Your Business Needs

 • Data aggregation with the Summarize tool.
 Drag and drop fields to group them and choose the aggregation function (SUM, COUNT, AVG, etc.).
 The outcomes obtained in the Summarize tool can be used in other tools on the Alteryx platform.

 • Data blending.
-Combine data from several sources together and elaborate on it.
+Combine records from several sources together and elaborate on them.

 • Data cleaning.
 Remove extra spaces, delete duplicates, and detect missing values.